Kalb-Ramond Topological Term in Majorana Superspace and Kaluza-Klein Spectrum Deformation in Five Dimensions: Abstract

 \section{Abstract}

-We construct the supersymmetric extension of the Kalb-Ramond topological term in an intrinsic $N=1$, $D=5$ superspace based on Majorana spinor coordinates.
-This formalism is a Majorana-basis implementation of the $\mathcal{N}=1/2$ superspace of Linch, Luty and Phillips, and is particularly well suited to theories with torsion: the Majorana condition is the natural spinor structure in five dimensions, orbifold parity acts directly at the level of the Grassmann coordinate, and bulk matter couplings to the Kalb--Ramond field require no intermediate change of spinor basis.
-The covariant derivatives of the formalism carry an explicit dependence on the fifth-coordinate derivative, absent in the pseudo-supersymmetric approach of Klein.
-This generates two new contributions to the component action - one bosonic, one fermionic - that are invisible in any treatment based on four-dimensional superspace derivatives.
-We further show that the fermionic partner of the bosonic topological term is itself a topological structure, so that the supersymmetric extension preserves the background-independence of the original theory.
-The identification of the mixed Kalb-Ramond component with a gauge vector, implemented at the superfield level, yields a fully supersymmetric Chern-Simons-like coupling for the first time in this framework.
-Upon compactification, the new bosonic term shifts the entire Kaluza-Klein mass spectrum of the Kalb-Ramond tower by a factor proportional to the topological coupling constant - a concrete prediction absent in both the purely bosonic and pseudo-supersymmetric treatments, with direct implications for torsion phenomenology in Randall-Sundrum brane-world models.
+We construct the supersymmetric completion of the five-dimensional Kalb-Ramond (KR) topological term, working in an intrinsic $N=1$, $D=5$ superspace whose Grassmann coordinate is a five-dimensional Dirac spinor decomposed into two four-dimensional Majorana spinors.
+Unlike the pseudo-supersymmetric construction based on four-dimensional $N=1$ covariant derivatives, the covariant derivatives of this superspace depend explicitly on the fifth-coordinate derivative $\partial_5$.
+We show that this dependence is not a matter of convention: it produces two component terms -- one bosonic, one fermionic -- that are required by genuine five-dimensional supersymmetry yet are absent from every treatment built on four-dimensional superspace derivatives.
+The pseudo-supersymmetric action is therefore incomplete, and we identify precisely the terms it omits.
+We further establish that the fermionic partner of the bosonic topological term is itself topological, so that the supersymmetric extension preserves the background independence of the original theory, and that identifying the mixed KR component with a gauge vector at the superfield level yields a fully supersymmetric Chern--Simons-like coupling -- the first such construction in an intrinsically five-dimensional superspace.
+As a sharp physical consequence, the new bosonic term endows the KR field with a kinetic energy along the extra dimension and shifts the KR tower relative to other bulk fields by a definite, calculable factor fixed by the topological coupling -- a deformation invisible in both the purely bosonic and the pseudo-supersymmetric treatments, with direct bearing on torsion phenomenology in Randall-Sundrum brane-world models.